google/grassland/README.md

 ## TODO

-* add the CDN handling
 * Security -- right now, the code assumes that your repos is supposed to be entirely public, every version of every file.
-Obviously, this isn't the case universal.
-In the next version, the config will also take two optional lambdas:
+Obviously, this isn't the case universally.
+In an upcoming version, the config will also take two optional lambdas:
 1. reference verifier: when a file is requested by tag or branch, this function will be called with the tag or branch name as an